f5devcentral/f5-big-iq-lab/docs/class3/module6/lab1.rst

 Find the ‘bigServerCertificate’ by scrolling down to the bottom, remove ‘<changeme>’ and paste the actual certificate between the punctuations “”.

-14. Don’t close the beacon.json yet, since we need to replace the other ‘<changeme>’ entries.
-These entries can be found at beaconUsername and beaconPassword (begin of the script) and should be changed into your Beacon credentials.

-Once you have filled in your credentials, you can save and close the beacon.json file.

-15. Now we need to set the communication in motion by executing to commands which will first initiate the data transfer service to beacon and then the service will get started, making use of the just defined beacon.json config file.
+14. Now we need to set the communication in motion by executing to commands which will first initiate the data transfer service to beacon and then the service will get started, making use of the just defined beacon.json config file.

 ``/usr/bin/data-transfer-service init``